Chaklader/mnist-digit-classifier/NOTE.md

 by just calling it α.

-# Gradient Calculation for Logistic Regression
+## Gradient Calculation for Logistic Regression

-## I. Introduction

 In logistic regression, we need to calculate derivatives to minimize the error function.
 This lecture note focuses on computing the gradient of the error function.

-## II.
-Sigmoid Function Derivative
+## Sigmoid Function Derivative

 The sigmoid function has a convenient derivative: